michaelsprice/LinuxServerConfiguration/README.md

 8. Create an SSH key pair for grader using the ssh-keygen tool.
-- On your local machine, open a new terminal window, `ssh-keygen` then enter 'grader', hit enter
+- On your local machine, open a new terminal window, `ssh-keygen` then enter 'grader', hit enter.
-- `cat grader.pub` then copy the contents
+- `cat grader.pub` then copy the contents.
-- Back on the ssh terminal, `su - grader`
+- Back on the ssh terminal, `su - grader`.
 - `mkdir .ssh`
 - `sudo nano .ssh/authorized_keys`
 - Paste the contents, save and exit the file.